lotgd/module-forest/README.md

-# module-forest
+# Forest module
 [![Build Status](https://travis-ci.org/lotgd/module-forest.svg?branch=master)](https://travis-ci.org/lotgd/module-forest)

-This module provides a forest and a healer's hut where characters can engage in combat in a varying degree of difficulties.
+This module provides a forest scene template for characters to engane in combat in varying degrees of difficulties.
+It also provides a Healer's Hut, where characters can heal themselves.

 ## API
 ### Events and hooks
 - `h/lotgd/module-forest/forest-navigation` (`Module::HookForestNavigation`)\
   This hook can be used to extend the forest navigation.
 The only variable it provides is the viewpoint.